Board of Directors

 Ms. Downey and the entire Downey family started the journey of advocacy when her daughter, Mary, was born in 1991.
 Ms. Downey’s motivation and compassion is best expressed in her own words, "It is an honor to be on the Board of The Arc of Pennsylvania.
 I know our family's success is due to all those families and other advocates who came before us and paved the way for inclusion in education, employment, and other life experiences!"

-Jeanne Downey lives in Erie, Pennsylvania and is a speech pathologist in private practice in early intervention.
+Ms. Downey lives in Erie, Pennsylvania and is a speech pathologist in private practice in Early Intervention.

 1st Vice President: Ken Oakes, Philadelphia